AmandaEMK/project-two/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

-Bugs: Simplemaps needs ISO codes of countries to work, not all countries had that in the data from Smartable AI API.
-Dealt with that by changing their colour to a lighter shade than the rest of the map and having "No data" as default text, rather than nothing at all displaying.
-Still problematic as this is more than half of Africa not displaying.
-Bugs: USA has no separation of states.
-Not ideal if goal is to display data in the best possible way.

 ## Deployment

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).